Understanding the causes of breast pain

-Simple measures are usually attempted first, including the use of a well-fitting brassiere, a low-fat diet, flaxseed supplements, regular exercise and/or simple analgesicsAnother term for painkillers. such as ibuprofen (tablet or local gel as required).
-If these fail to improve the symptoms, then the patient is advised to stop taking the oral contraceptives.
+Simple measures are usually attempted first, including the use of a well-fitting bra, a low-fat diet, flaxseed supplements, regular exercise and/or simple analgesicsAnother term for painkillers. such as ibuprofen (tablet or local gel as required).
+If these fail to improve the symptoms, then the patient is advised to stop taking oral contraceptives.

 If the pain is severe and persistent, then stronger drugs can be used, such as cabergoline and tamoxifen.
 However, these drugs can have side-effects such as weight gain and hot flushes.
 Tamoxifen (5 to 10 mg daily) is the most effective but should not be used for more than 6 months.
 Cyclical mastalgia usually improves with age.